-Check out the latest tool, Aquarium and Pond Plants of the World, Edition 2.1 online!
+Check out the latest tool, Aquarium and Pond Plants of the World, latest edition online!

 Water gardens, or aquatic gardens, generally are designed to house and display aquatic plants and fish.
 They range in size from small patio container gardens to large ponds, both natural and human-made.
 Despite their beauty, water gardens can lead to introductions of invasive plants and animals into natural waterways.